nevermined-io/nvm-docs/docs/getting-started/remote-computation.md

 # Remote Computation

+Nevermined empowers enterprises by enabling computation in a frictionless manner as a real-time Web3 infrastructure provider.
+The Nevermined platform enables dynamic and secure data sharing through a combination of blockchain technology, Federated Learning, and on-chain computation.

+With Nevermined’s Data Sharing capabilities, all actors can advertise their assets and monetize their data without having to move or change their existing infrastructure, thus becoming data providers.
+And Nevermined’s Data In Situ Computation (DISC) capability allows for consumers of the data (third-party actors) to run generic computations (inside the scope allowed by the data providers) without ever having to access the data directly.

+This means that data remains private and static.
+This is achieved via a single-access interface that participants can use to access data from multiple, wholly distinct and independent organizations.
+All the heavy lifting of orchestrating a Federated Learning session spanning multiple organizations is handled by Nevermined.
+This means the Data Scientist or Data Engineer only needs to reuse his existing machine learning code and tools with little to no modification.
+Nevermined’s approach is two-fold: first is to show how smart contract-based models can be a very natural data exchange channel for federated learning.
+Second, leveraging this infrastructure, we can show how an intuitive measure of each agents' contribution can be programmed and integrated with the life cycle of the process that consists of 3 actors:

+* **Coordinator**: All the components required to perform the coordination of a Federated Learning session.
+The components provided by the main framework (coordinator + aggregator)
+* **Participant**: Component responsible for interacting with the coordinator and executing the machine learning task over the data.
+* **Federated Learning Session**: The time from setup of the coordinator to the successful execution of the machine learning plan.
+Typically this involves coordinating the participants for a finite number or rounds and then storing the resulting model

+## Use Cases

 When sharing data is not an option because of privacy constraints, permitting an algorithm to compute on a data set you can’t see is a rational alternative.
 There are many different possibilities and technical solutions for this depending on the computation being executed, like a simple aggregation or a fully-fledged analytics process using Spark or similar, as well as the privacy constraints of the data.

 To deliver this type of sophisticated solution involves the orchestration of computation techniques, **Federated Learning**, and on-chain computation.
 What pattern is leveraged depends entirely on the use case.